Clusters and multistakeholder partnerships

 The importance of multi-stakeholder partnerships to mobilize and share knowledge, expertise, technologies and financial resources to support the achievement of the Sustainable Development Goals is clearly articulated in SDG 17.

 For the World Food Programme (WFP), multi-stakeholder partnership is a key opportunity to learn from other actors.
-To advance the Zero Hunger goal by harnessing the creative power of different actors and leverage their respective experience and expertise, WFP promotes multi-stakeholder partnerships such as the Scale Up Nutrition (SUN) movement and the REACH initiative.
+To advance the Zero Hunger goal by harnessing the creative power of different actors and leverage their respective experience and expertise, WFP promotes multi-stakeholder partnerships such as the Scale Up Nutrition (SUN) movement and UN Nutrition.
 Co-hosted by WFP and the Global Alliance for Improved Nutrition (GAIN), the SUN network brings together private companies, UN agencies, civil society and donors to take global action against malnutrition.
-REACH is a partnership between WFP, the Food and Agricultural Organization (FAO), the United Nations Children's Fund (UNICEF), the World Health Organization (WHO), and the International Fund for Agricultural Development (IFAD).
-It assists countries with a high burden of child and maternal undernutrition in accelerating the scale-up of food and nutrition actions.
+UN Nutrition coordinates and leverages the actions of United Nations Member Organizations to effectively address malnutrition in all its forms, as well as its root causes, by maximizing policy coherence, programmatic alignment and harmonized advocacy to governments and partners, leaving no one behind.